bofm/sublime-a-file-icon/README.md

 4. For the themes those have support of it, it just provides `.tmPreferences` files by default (user can override icons provided by the theme via `"force_override": true`)
 5. After restarting Sublime Text, the patched themes will be enhanced to use the icons provided by `zz File Icons`

+It does these steps when:

+- you've installed it,
+- plugins loaded,
+- you've changed its preferences.

 The real process is just a little bit more complex to minimize hard drive I/O.

+## Known Issues

+This package requires you to restart Sublime Text for the applied icons to take effect when:

+- you've installed it,
+- you've changed its preferences,
+- you've installed a new theme that should be patched.

 <!-- Resources -->